codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200.md

 ## Supported versions

-The integration supports Sage 200 **Standard** online only.
-Sage 200 Desktop is not supported.
+The integration supports Sage 200 **Standard** Online only.
+Sage 200 Professional (Desktop) is not supported.